janwilmake/stripeflare/README.md

 - When you care a lot about multiple layers of security, don't use this.
 Currently, access_tokens are stored in the database as-is without encryption, which could expose them if other layers of security are compromised.
 - When you want more production-ready things, don't use this.
 May still get breaking changes.
 This is still a research-project with limitations.
 See [ADR](ADR.md) for details.
-- https://github.com/janwilmake/dorm is a dependency.
-When you want to interact with the same database to charge a user, ensure to use the returned `userClient` from the middleware (if available) or create a client yourself.
-The DB name access_token, the mirrorName should be "aggregate"
-- we have some well-thoguht-out logic in the stripe webhook, allowing login-by-payment; read more here: https://www.lmpify.com/httpsrawgithubus-20o3gj0
+- We have some well-thoguht-out logic in the stripe webhook, allowing login-by-payment; read more here: https://www.letmeprompt.com/httpsrawgithubus-20o3gj0
-- Learn how to explore the data with outerbase here: https://www.lmpify.com/how-does-stripeflare-iqt4li0
 - It is a massive improvement upon [Cloudflare Sponsorware](https://github.com/janwilmake/cloudflare-sponsorware) which I made before as it dramatically reduces complexity while improving upon UX and DX.

 # Advanced Usage